EIndriksons/CS50-2020/README.md

-# Harvard CS50 - 2020 SOME solutions
+# Harvard CS50 - 2020 solutions for Tracks

 The following files are my solutions to the Harvard's CS50's Introduction to Computer Science course on [edX](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) and are to be used only to showcase my portfolio to potential employers, universities or other entities.